annotation/text-fabric/docs/Implementation/Apps.md

-        FONT_NAME | string | font family name to be used in CSS for representing text in original script FONT | string | file name of the offline font specified in FONT_NAME FONTW | string | file name of the webfont specified in FONT_NAME
+        FONT_NAME | string | font family name to be used in CSS for representing text in original script FONT | string | file name of the offline font specified in FONT_NAME FONTW | string | file name of the webfont specified in FONT_NAME BROWSE_NAV_LEVEL | int | the section level up to which the browser shows a hierarchical tree.
+Either 1 or 2 BROWSE_CONTENT_PRETTY | bool | whether the content is shown as a list of subsectional items contained in the selected item or as a pretty display of the item itself

     ??? abstract "app.py"
         The functionality specific to the corpus in question, organized as an extended